Tuesday, June 29, 2021

 I would want people to listen to me.

-I would want people to see me as an individual.
+I would want people to truly see me, rather than the picture of me they painted themselves.

 I would want people to try to understand me.

-I would want people to treat me with kindness by default, unless I have given them reason to do otherwise through my actions toward them.
+I would want people to treat me with kindness by default, unless I have given them reason to do otherwise.

 If I hurt someone, I would want them to ask why, rather than immediately hurting me back.

 This sounds nice, right?
 Does it sound hard to do?
 If so, why?
-That may be a very important question, very relevant to your own feelings of purpose in this life.
+That may be an important question to ask.
+The answer may be relevant to your own feelings of purpose in this life.

 What if this golden rule, shared by all, is the meaning of life we so desperately seek?